marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 This allows me completely flush the whole repo away and create it again from scratch in almost no time.
-I do not have to worry about creating specific logic to just re-parse files that have changed or anything fancy like that, which reduces the burden of maintenance and makes my script smaller.
+I do not have to worry about creating specific logic to just re-parse files that have changed or anything fancy like that, which reduces the burden of maintenance and makes my script smaller and easier to reason about.

+This result was way more reasonable than the amount of time Pandoc took to parse a mere amount of 87 markdown files.

 ## Outro

-One alternative to all of this is to use [Hugo](https://gohugo.io/).
+One popular alternative of current days for this problem is [Hugo](https://gohugo.io/).
 There is nothing inherently bad with Hugo.
 It is decently fast (written in Go) and it is easy to get going for a simple website.
-It is certainly better than some alternatives like [pelican](https://github.com/getpelican/pelican) which is written in Python and thus slow to compile.
+It is certainly better than some alternatives like [pelican](https://github.com/getpelican/pelican) which is written in Python and thus will always be slow to parse the files.

 However, Hugo doesn't particularly appeal to me because the framework seems too big and opinionated for what I need: